Veritius/bevy_stardust/udp/README.md

 ## Features
 - Lightweight and simple with feature flags
-- Pure UDP using the standard library
+- Native UDP using the standard library
+- Connection and message-oriented API
 - Reliability, ordering, and fragmentation
 - Horizontally scalable with load balancing
 - Flexible protocol with versioning
+- Encryption and authentication